-If you're an iPhone owner and you want a new smartwatch, the new Apple Watch Series 3 isn't your only choice.
-Yes, it's a fantastic wearable and our current smartwatch fave, but it's not for everyone's taste and hardly ths most wallet-friendly.
+If you're an iPhone owner and you want a new smartwatch, the latest Apple Watch Series 3 isn't your only choice.
+Yes, it's a fantastic wearable and our current smartwatch fave, but it's not for everyone's taste and hardly the most wallet-friendly.

 Luckily, there's a whole host of iOS-compatible smartwatches on the market with features that Cupertino's device has yet to include.

 Read this: The ultimate smartwatch buyers guide